 Update of Configuration parameters is documented in our LoRaWAN downlink messages documentation.

-Triggers an Ad hoc readout, independent of CRON triggers.
-The Ad-hoc readout is using the same parameters as a CRON triggered readout.
+A downlink that triggers an Ad hoc readout, independent of CRON triggers.
+The Ad-hoc readout is using the same parameters (filters and listening duration) as a CRON triggered readout.

 Decoding wMBUS telegrams